pookjw/Kerberos_Algorithm_Swift/README.md

 - messageC : messageB

-- messageD : Authenticator (client ID encrypted) using the TGS session key (from messageA)
+- messageD : Authenticator (client ID encrypted) with the TGS session key (from messageA)

 These are combined on Token2.
 Now Client knows TGS Session Key from messageA.